 - Reduced voltage starting, using thyristors or series connected resistors work quite well, these can be scaled to suit virtually any system

 - NTC components on the input side are often used as a low cost solution.
 However, their drawback is the reset time can be quite long.
-For example with our standard REOMED units we say that the unit should not be re-energised for 60 secs to ensure that there is no fuse failure.
+For example with our standard REOMED units we say that the unit should not be re-energized for 60 secs to ensure that there is no fuse failure.
 Of course, we can offer the REOMED with more sophisticated inrush protection if required.
 Some customers use battery back-up systems on these NTC protected units and that has caused problems in the past, when the units change from mains to UPS.
-The power is effectively disconnected and this is enough time for the REOMED to demagnetise slightly causing an inrush and some nuisance tripping.
-The problem was solved by taking a slightly larger fuse ut could have also been solved by one our more sophisticated options.
+The power is effectively disconnected and this is enough time for the REOMED to demagnetize slightly causing an inrush and some nuisance tripping.
+The problem was solved by taking a slightly larger fuse ut could have also been solved by one of our more sophisticated options.